AUThProjects/os_project2/README.md

     * different main
     * different process forked by the parser when a process is to be run in the background

+### to do

+1. Create the file the first time the application opens